itisusama-writer/152410/chapter-3.md

 "You smell amazing," Areeba breathed, her voice muffled against Ayesha's skin.

 Ayesha went rigid.
-Areeba was touchy sometimes, they all were, it was normal for cousins, but this felt wrong.
+Areeba was touchy sometimes, they all were, it was normal for some families, but this felt wrong.
 Too tight.
 Too intense.
 Too familiar.
 Areeba was inhaling deeply, like she was memorizing Ayesha's scent.

 "Okay, that's..."
 Ayesha pushed her away, forcing a laugh to cover her discomfort.
 "Okay, calm down.
 Go get ready.
 We're leaving soon."